Abdullah-Al-Mahmud777/Medimeet/README.md

-# MEEDIMEET
+# MEDIMEET

-MEEDIMEET is a 24/7 healthcare service platform that makes medical services accessible from anywhere.
+MEDIMEET is a 24/7 healthcare service platform that makes medical services accessible from anywhere.
 Users can book doctors, schedule video consultations, order lab tests, and get medicines delivered—all from a single platform.

 ---